 This professional client creates their own OHS Documentation Systems and sells them online.
 They're very clever people.
 They came to us because they just couldn't get the hang of their Zen Cart installation.

-Having already 'invested' in their design and contracted hosting with the 'free' Zen Cart provider, they're sticking with the Zen Cart and paying us to use it for them.
+Having already 'invested' in their design and contracted hosting with the 'free' Zen Cart provider, they stuck with the Zen Cart and paid us to use it for them.
 Hardly what you'd call 'Content Managed'.

 The Zen Cart system tries to cater for every type of online sale, from posted products, to services, to downloads, to music industry licenses.
 It's just too complex for the average business.